tombresson/swayze/README.md

   + Added related posts at the bottom of the single posts
   + Modified and wrote a lot of really shitty CSS (please don't lambaste me!
 I'm not a web designer!)

+The theme running on my personal blog can be found here: http://tombresson.com

 I've tested the theme on FF, Chrome, iOS Safari, and IE10/11.
 The theme completely breaks on IE9 and I'm sure some older versions of Chrome/FF/Safari too.
 I'm not even going to attempt to fix this, as it would take me way more time than it's worth to me.